 We are also proud supporters of the OSPCA and volunteer our time with them.
 If you have an animal that needs to be re-homed, they are a good place to start.
 We want to complement the work the OSPCA does, and we view our farm as a place for people to learn about and love animals.
 Everyone should know that pigs love belly rubs and goats love chin-scritches.

-Here's who we currently have in residence: sixteen cats, one geriatric dog named Tristan, a livestock guardian Maremma dog named Monty, three ponies named Esme, Finney and Jimmy, a Quarterhorse named Roo, a Fjord horse named Sandy, one donkey named Saul, oodles of chickens, many Muscovy ducks, one Saxony duck, two Runner-duck crosses, a Pekin duck and her boyfriend of unknown heritage, two Guinea fowl sharing one brain, two Narragansett turkeys, seven Coturnix quail, thousands of honeybees and twelve incredibly awesome rescue pot-bellied pigs named Ophelia, Olivia, Cordelia, Dahlia, Button, Luther, Jersey, Rudy, Henry, Gertrude Swine, Patrick and Gracie.
+Here's who we currently have in residence: seventeen cats, three Jampups (rescued Jamaican streetdogs) named Chloe, Dodger and Gigi, a livestock guardian Maremma dog named Monty, three ponies named Esme, Finney and Jimmy, a Quarterhorse named Roo, a Fjord horse named Sandy, one donkey named Saul, oodles of chickens, many Muscovy ducks, one Saxony duck, two Runner-duck crosses, two Guinea fowl sharing one brain, two Narragansett turkeys, seven Coturnix quail, thousands of honeybees and twelve incredibly awesome rescue pot-bellied pigs named Ophelia, Olivia, Cordelia, Dahlia, Button, Luther, Jersey, Rudy, Henry, Gertrude Swine, Patrick and Gracie.

-And let's not forget the 13 OSPCA rescue goats (Boer, Nubian and Boer/Nubian crosses): Penelope, Genevieve, Daphne, Bambi, Kevin & Geoff, and Penelope's kids Annabelle, Rosie and Luc, Bambi's kids Pierre and Emmeline, and Genny's kids Debbie and Hawkeye.
-And then there's goat #14, little Bert the Alpine goat, adopted from the Société protectrice des animaux de l'Éstrie in Sherbrooke, Quebec
+And let's not forget the 23 rescue goats (Boer, Nubian and Boer/Nubian crosses): Genevieve, Daphne, Bambi, Kevin & Geoff, Annabelle, Rosie and Luc, Bambi's kids Pierre and Emmeline, and Genny's kids Debbie and Hawkeye.
+Bert, Cindy, Harry and Diego, Pepper and Salty, Lloyd, Lillian and Olive, plus Olive's kids Else and Anna.

 I grew up with many animals; Gordon grew up with a budgie.
 I have succeeded in bringing out Gordon's inner animal-lover.
 She once made Gordon a pillow with a very apt Nora Ephron quote stitched on the front: